harleycalvert/nvims/docs/DATABASE.md

 - `CONSTRAINT chk_postcode_format CHECK (postcode ~ '^[0-9]{4}$')`

 #### `students`

+Student-specific demographic and AVETMISS compliance data.
+Extends `people` via a shared PK (`students.id = people.id`), so deleting a `students` row cascades from `people`.
+Holds the student number, USI, indigenous status, country of birth, language, prior education and disability flags, highest school level, secondary school, and identity document details.
+Soft-deletable via `deleted_at`/`deleted_by` to preserve AVETMISS reporting history; uniqueness of `student_number` and `student_email` is enforced on active rows only so a returning student is not blocked by a prior soft-deleted record.
+Referenced by `student_course_enrollments`, `client_subject_enrolments`, `session_attendance`, `student_guardians`, `student_disabilities`, `student_prior_achievements`, and all other student-centric tables.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|